 2004 - 2018

 A full-service digital agency offering strategy, content, design, digital marketing, and data analytics to leading corporate, foundation, and advocacy clients.
 Jonah built the company into a team of 40 professionals with offices in Washington DC and New York City.
-Clients included former New York City Mayor Michael Bloomberg's 2005 and 2009 campaigns, DATA/One Campaign, Google, JDRF.
+Notable clients included former New York City Mayor Michael Bloomberg's 2005 and 2009 campaigns, the Auto Alliance, Google, JDRF.
 NBC, PepsiCo, PhRMA, MPAA, Starbucks, W.K.
 Kellogg Foundation, the World Bank, and Bloomberg Philanthropies.

-Connections Media was acquired by Next15 Communications in 2013 and became a part of The Outcast Agency in 2019.
+Connections Media was acquired by Next15 Communications in 2013 and became a part of Outcast in 2019.

 CO-FOUNDER & CHIEF-STRATEGIST